 Lies, Loss, and Lack of Privacy

 If I knew anything about toxic relationships, I should have known that after courtship comes attachment and isolation.
 He wanted to be EVERYWHERE.
-He would pick me up from work (because if you don’t have your own car, you can’t go anywhere), stop by my job with flowers during shifts, hang out with my best friends to get on her side, and drive anyone who was catching onto his dishonesty and unfaithfulness away, usually shifting the blame on them.
+He would pick me up from work (because if you don’t have your own car, you can’t go anywhere), stop by my job with flowers during shifts, hang out with my best friend to get on her side, and drive anyone who was catching onto his dishonesty and unfaithfulness away, usually shifting the blame on them.
 What innocently started as tagging along, grew into joining the student newspaper to ensure I wasn’t cheating, texting malicious messages with speculations while I volunteered after school about “the guys I was probably f*cking,” disagreeing when I wanted to go to the gym alone, and even hopping on a plane to fly to Italy for the summer to join me on my semester abroad.
 It was normalized and calcified.
 We developed a two-way jealousy that was rooted in fear and instability.
-This all happened while he lied things small to big, including not cheating (or plotting to) and having inappropriate conversations with more than a handful of girls I knew, both at school and my job.
+This all happened while he lied things small to big, including cheating (or plotting to) with more than a handful of girls I knew, both at school and my job.

 I know you’re saying you would have ended it from the start, but it takes a lot of focus to understand the mindset someone experiencing abuse is in and just how far my perceptions and actions were warped.
-Abusers are predators who internally plan their cycle and cater to their prey before entrapping them in a web.
+Abusers are predators who internally plan their cycle and cater to their prey before entrapping.
 Not to mention, after an attack you’re fed promises and treated like the most valuable person on earth.
 You want to believe it’s the last time, you want to make them feel better and whole, and you think you’re the only one who can endure this enough to do it.
 God’s sacrifice to his broken spirit.
 This mindset doesn’t grow overnight.
 If abusers went 0 to 60 on the first date, this country wouldn’t be where it is today.

 The “Did That Really Just Happen?”
 Moment

 In a letter presented in a courtroom five years ago, I struggled to pen the words “a child not remembering their first steps, doesn’t make those steps any less monumental.”
-I racked my brain in a fit of insomnia trying to think back to the first actual time that I was physically hurt, but to be honest it’s not something that is easily recalled.
+I racked my brain in a fit of insomnia trying to think back to the first time that I was physically hurt, but to be honest it’s not something that is easily recalled.
 From getting a verbal lashing for forgetting a friend’s present at a birthday party to leaving a hole in the drywall of a hotel room after a brutal argument, the amalgamation of abuse felt numbing, endless and dangerously inescapable.
 All the same, I was head over heels in a senseless love; it was a love that made me do things I didn’t understand.
 Domestic violence is so common that it’s easy to forget where it began, and even easier to push it away from your mind and pretend it didn’t happen at all.
 It can happen through spoken word, senseless fights, sexual encounters and/or financial control.
-No matter what abuse a person faces, all are valid and nearly impossible to understand and control.
+No matter what abuse a person faces, all are valid and nearly impossible to control.

 A Living Stepford Wife